Edson, Wisconsin: History

 The 6 by 6 mi squares that became Edson were first surveyed in the fall of 1848 by crews working for the U.S. government.
 In September 1853 another crew marked all the section corners of the eastern six by six square, walking the woods and swamps on foot, measuring with chain and compass.
 When done, the deputy surveyor filed this general description:

 This Township contains but few Swamps has a Surface but slightly rolling with a good Soil & excellent timber throughout the whole Township.
 The Streams are Small except one in the NW of the Township which has(?)
 Marshy banks & sluggish current, & also a stream passing through the Eastern portions of Sections 1, 12, 25 & 36.
 There are no improvements in the Township except a lumberman's Cabin near the Center of Section 36.

 Geography

-The town of Edson is located in the southeast corner of Chippewa County and is bordered by Clark County to the east and Eau Claire County to the south.
+The Town of Edson is located in the southeast corner of Chippewa County and is bordered by Clark County to the east, Eau Claire County to the south, and the Town of Sigel to the west.
 The town has the shape of a rectangle, 9 mi east to west and 6 mi north to south.
 According to the United States Census Bureau, the town has a total area of 139.8 sqkm, of which 139.7 sqkm is land and 0.1 sqkm, or 0.09%, is water.